 - Women in Publishing Summit

-- Fast Track Lab – the amount of content I was able to get out of this in just a week has been phenomenal, so I’m going to watch at least one of his videos a day for a while.
+- Fast Track Lab – the amount of content I got out of this in just a week has been phenomenal, so I will watch at least one of his videos a day for a while.
 And there are a lot of videos that I downloaded, so this might be something to keep me busy!
 I think when I get through what I’ve got I’ll be at a point where it would make sense to join as a full member when Jonathan opens enrollment again.
-For now, though, I appreciate the opportunity of a free trial and am quite grateful that the content is made accessible even if you’re no longer a member (as long as you downloaded everything!)
+For now, though, I appreciate the opportunity of a free trial and am grateful that the content is made accessible even if you’re no longer a member (as long as you downloaded everything!)